History of rugby union in Scotland: Edinburgh Academy and the Crombies

 Two young men, Francis Crombie and Alexander Crombie, came from Durham School to Edinburgh in 1854.
 Francis joined The academy as a pupil but Alexander had already left school.
 Apparently, the boys brought the knowledge of football from Durham School and this they passed on.
 Francis is recorded as having been the first school football captain and Alexander became actively involved in the formation of The Edinburgh Academical Football Club.
 He qualified for membership under a rule which allowed relatives of school pupils to become members.
 In 1858 he became the first captain of the Football Club - a position he held for eight years.

 The High School in Edinburgh and Hamilton

-During the same period, a boy named Hamilton came to The High School in Edinburgh (in 1856) from an English public school and brought with him the 'Rules of Rugby Football' as he had known them in the south.
+During the same period, a boy named Hamilton came to the High School in Edinburgh (in 1856) from an English private school and brought with him the 'Rules of Rugby Football' as he had known them from south of the Border.
 This document was instrumental in the High School's adapting their existing game to this new form.